 “We do have customers in South Australia, New South Wales and [around] Victoria which I do have to travel to from time to time.
 It’s not a majority of what I do, but when you travel you need to have your information at your fingertips,” she says.

-For Andrew, the role of the mobile is vital to his day-to-day, but especially when he started at PB Seeds during a heavy growth phase.
+For Andrew, the role of the mobile was vital to his day-to-day, but especially when he started at PB Seeds in 2013 during a heavy growth phase.

 “I live and breathe email.
 [But, due to a growth phase when I started] I didn’t have a desk and I didn’t have a proper computer for a month.
-We had to physically build another office and attach it to our existing office.
+We had to physically build another office and attach it to our existing office," he says.

 “So my mobile was my tool of the trade.
 And for months and months and months when I was engaging with people … I only had a mobile.